 Cori is one of the main reasons that AlpenFolk stands out from other alpine bands.
 Her command of the dulcimer gives the ensemble the unique folk sound so prevalent in "true" Austrian and Bavarian folk music.

-Cori holds a Masters Degree in Education Administration and is an elementary school principal.
 Cori is of German descent and speaks German.

 Button Box, zither,

-Thomas, a middle school guidance counselor, is the band's leader.
+Thomas, a retired school guidance counselor, is the band's leader.
 He has a life-long affinity for the language and culture of the alpine region, and holds a Masters Degree in German.
 His study of Germanics took him to Regensburg, Germany, where he developed his love of "true" alpine music.